ahmetcecen/IsoSlicer-MATLAB/README.md

 # IsoSlicer-MATLAB

-IsoSlicer is a MATLAB GUI tp help create a 3D equivelent of a contourplot for volumetric data.
+IsoSlicer is a MATLAB GUI to help create a 3D equivelent of a contourplot for volumetric data.
 The product is a figure with a series of overlayed transparent iso-layers created using the MATLAB isosurface algorithm.
 Doesn't require any toolboxes.

 ## Usage